pljones/jTrapKATEditor/README.md

 ------------
 I don't like Java but I wanted to use the JVM.
 I discovered that Scala is very much like C#, in which the earlier version of this program was written and so adopted that for development (and to learn another programming language).
-I have been using Scala 2.11.x for recent builds and have just updated to Java 11.

 In addition to Scala itself, you will need a number of other components.
 As I have finally brought myself out of the dark ages and dropped the Makefile, Maven should take care of everything.
+(Yes, yes, sbt or gradle... more new things...)

 Running the program
 -------------------